 Most lettings are managed by lettings/estate agents who represent landlords.
 You should read the government's How to Rent guide before dealing with landlords and agents, so that you know your rights as a prospective tenant.

 HALLS

-Private halls, like The Garage, Parish Hall, Hox Park and Pad and Podium, are independent from the University.
-They're one of the simplest and safest options if you're not able to visit the area, but they're also the most luxurious/expensive.
+Private halls, like Hox Park and Pad and Podium, are independent from the University.
+They're one of the easiest options if you're not able to visit the area, but they're also the most luxurious/expensive.